stepanovep/FUT-java-selenium/README.md

 - Install and run mongodb local server
 - Set env vars for telegram bot credentials
+- In application.yaml
-- Set path to chromedriver executable in application.yaml (for mac it's need to in /usr/bin/local/)
+  - Set path to chromedriver executable (for mac it's need to in /usr/bin/local/)
+  - Choose platform PC or Console

 <br/>
 Telegram bot screenshot examples